Do You Have a Problem?

 What problems do you have?

-But the real situation, the real problem is – the true problem arises when we don’t pay attention to solutions.
+But the real situation, or if you wish, the real problem is – we don’t pay attention to solutions.
 We have problems but no solutions, because solutions are no fun.
 They’re the end of the line.
 It means the mind has to stop churning and working so hard.
 It doesn’t have any games to feed it, so it will naturally continue to perpetuate a problem for the sake of itself.
 It doesn’t want to be bored, doesn’t want to be cast off into nothingness, so it will continue problem after problem after problem.
-It is a vicious cycle, it is a very tiring cycle, but it is a cycle that we can end.
+It is a vicious cycle, and it is a very tiring cycle.

 And I know people can choose problems.